-- The Lead Partner bears the overall responsibility for the project; all partners take responsibilities for different parts of the implementation. - Each project partner responsible for

-- Identifying knowledge and experience, which each partner brings to the project and what each partner expects to get from the project. - This approach secures the joint activities and joint results required by the Programmes. - a work package coordinates and ensures that planned activities are carried out, milestones are met and unexpected challenges to implementation are dealt with. - Several partners contribute to each work package as per work plan.
+- The lead partner bears the overall responsibility for the project; all partners take responsibilities for different parts of the implementation. - Each project partner responsible for a work package coordinates and ensures that planned activities are carried out, milestones are met and unexpected challenges to implementation are dealt with. - Several partners contribute to each work package as per work plan.